All Episodes

 But you know something?

-Look at the mysterious reluctance and resistance, especially, and this becomes political for me because conservatives have been saying let local municipalities, towns, and cities decide.
+Look at the mysterious reluctance and resistance, especially, and this becomes political for me because conservatives have been saying, let local municipalities, towns, and cities decide.

 Thank you, Spencer Tillman.

-Thank you, Dan Bongino, love you both.
+Thank you, Dan Bongino.

-And uh, I'll have you back.
+And I'll have you back.

 We appreciate it.

-You got too bad.
+You got your bad.

 Take care.